-This is perhaps the world’s most bizarre feline; the Sphynx cat has a unique hairless look that sets it apart from other cats.
-It’s a rare and unusual breed of cat.
-These cats need special care, but all the extra time and effort you devote to taking care of this breed of cat will be well worth it.
-Their loving, playful and curious nature makes them a beautiful cat to have around and call your own.
+The Sphynx cat is a rare and unusual breed with a hairless look that sets it apart from other cats.
+These cats need special care, but all the extra time and effort you devote is well worth it.
+Their loving, playful, and curious nature makes them a great cat to call your own.

-Sphynx cats are a relatively new breed of cats and get its name from the ancient Great Sphinx of Giza.
-The Sphynx cat is an example of the cat breeds that came into existence accidentally.
-The Sphynx cat first came to be well-known in Canada around 1966 when a hairless kitten was given birth to by a domestic cat in Toronto as a result of natural genetic mutation.
-Since then, cats with the mutation were bred giving rise to this special breed.
-Around 1970 the line vanished due to reports that the mutation caused breathing difficulties and health issues in the cats.
-But this did not bring an end to this breed.
-After many years of careful breeding, now Sphynx cats are a varied and genetically sound breed, though still rare.
-In 2002, the Cat Fancier’s Association accepted the cat breed for competition in the Championship Class.
-Originally known as Canadian Hairless Cats, according to The International Cat Association, breeders eventually settled on the moniker Sphynx for the unusual breed.
+Sphynx cats are a relatively new breed of cats.
+While their name is inspired by the Great Sphinx of Giza, their story actually begins in Canada around 1966, when a hairless kitten was born in Toronto as a result of natural recessive genetic mutation.
+After many years of careful breeding, Sphynx cats are now a varied and genetically sound breed, though still rare.
+In 2002, the Cat Fancier’s Association accepted them for competition in the Championship Class.
+Originally known as Canadian Hairless Cats, according to The International Cat Association, breeders eventually settled on the moniker Sphynx.

 Five Things to Love about the Sphynx Cat